IrisQi7/PredGCN/README.md

     rpy2
     r-devtools

-After installing the python package, switch to '''R''' environment, and install the following tool:
+After installation of the python package, switch to the R environment and execute the following R commands:

 R:

     library(devtools)
     install_github("suke18/FEAST")

-# Usage
+### Usage

+After completing the installation process, follow the commands below to use PredGCN:

     cd PredGCN
     mkdir MLmodels